gcanti/fp-ts/docs/api/md/Task.md

 ```ts
 <A>(fx: Task<A>) => (fy: Task<A>): Task<A>
 ```
+Selects the earlier of two Tasks

 # empty
 *function*
 ```ts
 <A>(): Task<A>
 ```
-returns a task that never completes
+Returns a task that never completes

 # fromIO
 *function*